Page experience is paramount to your long-term success as a Shopify merchant. To provide a great page experience, you must:

 You can use Page Speed Insights to measure page speed, responsiveness, and visual stability.

-You can also use Test My Store Speed (by Ecom Experts) to check how fast your Shopify store is.
-Test My Store Speed will analyze your entire website and provide a comprehensive solution (with a list of personalized recommendations).
+You can also use the Shopify Performance Analyzer (by Ecom Experts) to check how fast your Shopify store is.
+The Shopify Performance Analyzer will analyze your entire website and provide a comprehensive solution with a list of personalized recommendations.

 Learn more about page speed and why it is an important metric: